 How to get around

-If you are looking to get around Charlotte in a fast and efficient way but don’t have a car, navigating Charlotte and its surrounding area is relatively easy with public transportation.
+If you're looking to get around the city in a fast and efficient way but don’t have a car, navigating Charlotte and its surrounding area is relatively easy with public transportation.
 You can take advantage of its speedy light rail system, multiple bike-sharing and ride-sharing services, and bus routes.